Naval Station Norfolk’s port operations department named local television station’s “Military Unit of the Month” as hurricane season gets underway

-NORFOLK, Virginia -- Petty Officer 1st Class Ivan Godinez, a boatswain's mate from Lawrenceville, Georgia, speaks with local CBS affiliate WTKR-TV during a live broadcast at Naval Station (NAVSTA) Norfolk on Friday, June 26, 2020.
-NAVSTA Norfolk's port operations department was recognized as the television station's "Military Unit of the Month" for June as a way to educate Hampton Roads viewers on how the Navy prepares for hurricanes at the world’s largest naval installation.
+NORFOLK, Va. – Local CBS affiliate WTKR-TV (Channel 3) recognized the port operations department at Naval Station (NAVSTA) Norfolk as their “Military Unit of the Month” for June as a way to educate Hampton Roads viewers on how the Navy prepares for hurricanes at the world’s largest naval installation.

+Petty Officer 1st Class Ivan Godinez, a boatswain’s mate from Lawrenceville, Georgia, conducted multiple live interviews from NAVSTA Norfolk’s waterfront piers throughout the morning of June 26 as part of the station’s feature.

+The Atlantic hurricane season runs from June 1 to November 30 and Godinez described how the Navy safely secures some ships to the installation’s double-decker piers with extra mooring lines ahead of storms, while other ships go out to sea to stay out of harm’s way.

 |Date Taken: